ojeiavn/festival-Booker/README.md

 - **Java**: The primary programming language used for the business logic.
 - **SQL**: Used for database management and storage.
-- **Discord Integration** (optional): The system can be integrated with Discord for notifications and updates about gig statuses.

 ## Installation

 1. Clone the repository: